Resources to use during the planning process

 - Do I want to earn major and/or minor credit?

-- What are the policies of my major/minor department with regard to earning credit from off campus study?
+- What are the policies of my major/minor department with regard to earning credit from global study?

 - Does the program allow students to take the combination of courses I want to take?